 Each year, the Community Foundation team awards millions of dollars to nonprofit partners for innovative projects and programs that enhance the vibrancy of our region.
 With an ultimate goal of “creating opportunity for all,” investments span a variety of areas – from education to healthcare, human services to workforce development – in order for us to remain responsive to our community’s greatest needs as they emerge.
-Through our Inquiry to Investment process, nonprofit partners are encouraged to submit a partnership proposal that outlines their current needs so we can match nonprofits with funding opportunities, collaborators, and technical resources that will help them achieve their goals.
+Nonprofit partners are encouraged to apply for funding of projects and programs at designated amounts and times during the year that support the Community Foundation’s vision of "a vibrant region with opportunity for all."
+Applications will be shared with donor-advised fundholders who may choose to support projects or programs that align with their philanthropic goals.
+Through this process, we will match nonprofits with funding opportunities, collaborators, and technical resources that will help them achieve their goals.

 Hundreds of grants each year are made at the recommendation of our generous donor-advised fundholders who facilitate their charitable giving through a donor-advised fund at the Community Foundation.
 Advisors choose to support a variety of causes both locally and nationally, ranging from schools and churches to animals and cultural arts.
 To help fundholders identify projects they may be interested in supporting, the Community Foundation routinely provides information on potential investment opportunities.

 Donors establish designated funds to provide nonprofit organizations of their choosing with ongoing support.
 These funds award annual grants to the designated organization, typically with an automatic distribution intended for general operating support.
 Grants from designated funds are donor directed and cannot be applied for.